Turkey Mushroom Tetrazzini Recipe

 - 1/4 teaspoon paprika

-- 1. Cook spaghetti according to package directions; drain.
+- 1. Preheat oven to 350°.
+Cook spaghetti according to package directions; drain.

-- 4. Transfer to an 8-in. square baking dish coated with cooking spray.
-Cover and bake at 350° for 20 minutes.
-Uncover; sprinkle with cheese and paprika.
-Bake 5-10 minutes longer or until heated through.
+- 3. Transfer to an 8-in. square baking dish coated with cooking spray.
+Bake, covered, 20 minutes.
+Sprinkle with cheese and paprika; bake, uncovered, until heated through, 5-10 minutes.
 Yield: 6 servings.

 Reviews for Turkey Mushroom Tetrazzini